(Pocket-lint) - The Surface Duo is here. This is everything you need to know about the phone-tablet hybrid - a Surface Phone in all but name.

-- Android with a skin, based on Android 10
+- Android with a light skin based on Android 10

 - Development now in house

 Surface Duo runs Android, albeit a heavily skinned version of Google's mobile operating system that actually reminds us of Windows 10 X that will be coming to some other dual-screen Windows devices.
-It appears to offer access to standard Android apps (presumably via the Google Play Store) and will even let you place or accept calls.
+It offers standard Android apps (via the Google Play Store) and you can place or accept calls.

 The move to Android is, of course, interesting.
 While Windows Mobile limped along for most of its life until it was put out of its misery, the "new Microsoft" has taken a vastly different approach to the world's thirst for smartphones since CEO Satya Nadella took over the lead of Microsoft from Steve Ballmer in 2014.

-Apparently, Microsoft is now running the Android development in house after originally contracting the work elsewhere through a third party Movial.
-As of July 2020, Microsoft has now acquired Movial so has been working to bring many of its employees in house.
+Apparently, Microsoft is now running the Android development in house after originally contracting the work elsewhere through a third party called Movial.
+In July 2020, Microsoft acquired Movial so has been working to bring many of its employees in house.

 Surface Duo displays